ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

 To install the ``InterProScan`` 6 software you need to complete the following steps:

-1. Install the core ``InterProScan``
+1. Retrieve a InterPro release data set
-2. Retrieve a InterPro release data set
+2. Setting up ``InterProScan`` and its dependencies
 3. (Optional) Install licensed software (MobiDB, SignalP, DeepTMHMM and Phobius)
 4. (Optional) Setup a local InterPro Match Lookup Service (MLS)